lafolle/lafolle.ca/content/blog/broken-resolution.md

 ## Conclusion

-Always use HTTPS (with TLS1.3) and at the server side,  keep good care of your private keys to protect yourself as well your customers malicious entities.
+Always use HTTPS (with TLS1.3) and at the server side,  keep good care of your private keys to protect yourself as well your customers from malicious entities.